-5. Be an Expert in Your Field
+7. Establish Yourself as an Expert in Your Field

 Your prospects will trust you more if you’re an established expert in your field.
 In other words, if you’re mainly working with people from, say, healthcare, keeping pace with the latest trends in that industry will show them that you know what you’re talking about.

 Try not to come off as an ordinary sales rep who just wants to sell and nothing else.
 If you’re well-versed in your prospects’ sector, you’ll be able to craft your pitch so that it addresses their main pain points.